 Easter Island, which is known as Rapa Nui in Rapa Nui and Isla de Pascua in Spanish, was annexed by Chile on 9 September 1888 and has been run by Chile since then.
 On 30 July 2007 the island became a special territory of Chile.
 Until the late 1990s the Rapa Nui people were effectively not permitted to speak their native language, and Spanish was required for public sector jobs.
 Education was also in Spanish.

 Since the early years of the 21st century language policies have changed and there are now classes in Rapa Nui in Easter Islands schools, and some subjects, such as science and history, are taught through Rapa Nui in one school.

-A version of the Latin alphabet is now used to write Rapa Nui, although the language is rarely written.
-Instead the Easter islanders tend to write in Spanish.
+A version of the Latin alphabet is used to write Rapa Nui, although the language is rarely written, and most Easter islanders write in Spanish.
 However in 2010 the first ever newspaper in Rapa Nui was published, and there are plans for a dictionary.

 Informationa about Rapa Nui